thePixelmancer/regolith-filters/aseprite_convert/README.md

 ## Prerequisites

 To use this script, you need to have [Aseprite](https://aseprite.org/) installed on your system.
-Make sure the path to the Aseprite executable is correctly set in the `config.json` file or added to your system's PATH as `aseprite.exe`.
+The script will automatically detect Aseprite if it's in your system PATH, or you can specify the path in the configuration.

 ## Configuration